taxprofiler/taxpasta/docs/tutorials/tutorial.md

 <!-- TODO UPDATE AFTER COLUM NNAME BUG FIX FOR STANDARDISE OLUMN EADER-->

-We can also now more easily merge the tables across the two profilers, again with the join function - but without any extra specifications, as all the standardised taxonomic tables now share common column header names.
+We can also now more easily merge the tables across the two classifiers/profilers, again with the join function - but without any extra specifications, as all the standardised taxonomic tables now share common column header names.

 ``` r
 standardised_merged_table <- full_join(profile_motus_standardised, profile_kraken2_2612_pe_standardised)